patrick-kidger/equinox/docs/api/module/advanced_fields.md

 class Foo(eqx.Module, strict=True):
     ...
 ```
-then the following things are checked when you define your class (an error raised if they fail).
+then the following things are checked when you define your class (an error is raised if they fail).

-- That all base classes also inherit from `eqx.Module`.
+- That all base classes are also strict `eqx.Module`s.
-- That abstract classes have names beginning with `Abstract`.
+- That concrete classes are final.
-- That abstract classes do not implement an `__init__` method.
+- The `__init__` method and all fields are all defined on a single class.
-- That abstract classes do not have any fields.
+- That abstract classes have names beginning with `"Abstract"`.
 - That no concrete method is overridden.
 For example, this will raise an error:
     ```python
     class Foo(eqx.Module):